 Termination/early termination reports must include Table 2, field 15, Termination Date.

-Once a termination/early termination is reported to the trade repository, it is not possible to change the Termination Date by using a MODI report (even before the reporting deadline).
+Once a termination/early termination is reported to the trade repository, it is not possible to change the Termination Date by using MODI or CORR reports.
 See recommendation 9.6.